 - 1. Bicycle parking spaces shall be provided in all commercial, office and industrial districts equal to five percent of the required automobile parking spaces, with a minimum of two bicycle parking stalls required for any one use. - 2.
-Single-family and multiple-family residences, senior housing complexes, mobile home parks and model home complexes are exempt from this section. - 3.
+Single-family residences are exempt from this section. - 3.
 Multiple-family residences shall comply with the following: - a.
 General, multiple-family-dwelling (e.g., apartments, condominiums, townhouses, etc.) One Class 1 per 3 units and one Class 2 per 15 units; - b.
 Primarily for students & low-income families, multiple-family-dwelling One Class 1 per 2 units and one Class 2 per 15 units; and - c.
 Primarily for residents 62 and older, multiple-family-dwelling One Class 1 per 30 units and one Class II per 30 units. - C. Class Requirements.
 All required bicycle parking spaces shall include a Class 2 or 3 facility, except elementary and junior high schools, which shall include an enclosed Class 1 facility.